Brizy Pro Review

 Layouts and Templates

-The layouts are well designed, modern looking, and, most importantly, they look really, really nice.
-Brizy organizes their pre-built layout into packs and includes 17 of them with the Pro version.
+Brizy Pro has really made improvements with their included layouts.
+They are very well designed, modern looking, and, most importantly, they look really, really nice.
+Every block section is also available in both a light and dark version.
+Brizy organizes their pre-built full page layouts into packs and includes 26 of them with the Pro version.
 Each pack is basically an entire website.
+Some of the layout packs include between 5 and 10 fully designed pages.
+Nice!

 Headers and Footers